thomas-systems/Powershell-Automation-Scripts/README.md

 Other required modules will be installed automatically.

-When you encounter an issue, verify that your account has the necessary permissions.
+Make sure that your account has the necessary permissions.

 ---